 Herbal Infused Oils

-Herbal infused oils are one of the most basic herbal preparations there are, and they serve as a base for many therapeutic and skincare products you can make at home or find on store shelves.
+Herbal-infused oils are one of the most basic herbal preparations, and they serve as a base for many therapeutic and skin care products you can make at home or find on store shelves.

-When it comes to making herbal infused oils the possibilities are endless!
-There are countless combinations of herbs you can use as well as a wide range of oils that can be blended together.
+When it comes to making herbal-infused oils, the possibilities are endless!
+You can use countless combinations of herbs and a wide range of oils that can be blended together.

 Infused oils have many different uses.
-They can be used on their own to nourish the skin, as a lubricant for a massage, or to promote healing on wounds.
+They can be used on their own to nourish the skin, as a lubricant for a massage, or to promote tissue regeneration in wounds.
 They can also be used to lightly sauté foods, replace plain vegetable oil in a recipe, or blended with vinegar to make homemade salad dressings.

 Infused oils can also be used as a base in herbal salves, creams, lotions, hair products like shampoos and conditioners, and more.

-As you can see, there are many uses for herbal oils, but how do you actually infuse herbs into oils?
+As you can see, herbal oils have many uses, but how do you infuse herbs into oils?

-- Find two saucepans, one larger than the other so that the smaller one sits just inside the larger one.
+- Find two saucepans, one larger than the other so that the smaller one sits just inside the larger one, or use a double boiler.

 Note About Herb-Oil Ratios

-The amount of herbs to oil doesn’t have to be precise and will vary based on how you’re planning on using the oil and the herbs being infused.
+As a general guideline, most herbalists use 1 oz of dried plant material to 12 fl oz of carrier oil.
+However, the ratio of herbs to oil doesn’t have to be precise and will often vary based on how you plan to use the oil and the herbs being infused.
 The more herbs to oil, the stronger your infusion will be.
-The more oil to herbs the weaker your infusion will be.
+The more oil you put into herbs, the weaker your infusion will be.

-For example, if you’re infusing garlic into olive oil for a yummy cooking oil, chances are you’ll use more oil to garlic since garlic is strong, but if you’re infusing rose petals into almond oil to make a lovely face cream you’ll probably want to use more rose to oil so the infusion is stronger.
+For example, if you’re infusing garlic into olive oil for a yummy cooking oil, chances are you’ll use more oil to garlic since garlic is pungent, but if you’re infusing rose petals into almond oil to make a lovely face cream, you’ll probably want to use more rose to oil so the infusion is more potent.
 Make sense?

-The amount of herbs to oil will also vary based on how dense your herbs are.
-Another example is with comfrey oil and arnica oil.
-Comfrey is a leaf, and it’s more dense than arnica (fluffy flowers) is.
-It would take more oil to cover the fluffy arnica than it would to cover the comfrey leaves so you’d have to adjust your oil amounts depending on the herb used.
+The ratio of herbs to oil will also vary based on how dense your herbs are.
+For example, comfrey is a denser leaf than arnica (fluffy flowers).
+It would take more oil to cover the fluffy arnica than it would to cover the comfrey leaves, so you’d have to adjust your oil amounts to fit the herb used.

 Herbal Liniments

-Herbal liniments are most commonly used for disinfecting things or using to penetrate deep down into the tissues to decrease pain and inflammation and bring healing to an area.
+Herbal liniments are most commonly used for disinfecting things or penetrating deep down into the tissues to decrease pain and inflammation and bring healing to an area.
 They are excellent herbal preparations for first aid kits and medicine cabinets.

-An example of a disinfecting liniment is Dr. Kloss’s Disinfecting Liniment (found in his book Back To Eden) which is great for boils or abscesses, acne, ingrown toenails, or cleansing the skin using as a mouth wash.
-Simply wash the infected or sore area hourly with the liniment to help reduce pain, redness, and swelling.
+An example of a disinfecting liniment is Dr. Kloss’s Disinfecting Liniment (found in his book Back To Eden), which is great for boils or abscesses, acne, ingrown toenails, or cleansing the skin using it as a mouthwash.
+Wash the infected or sore area hourly with the liniment to help reduce pain, redness, and swelling.

-Examples of using liniments for decreasing pain, inflammation, and promoting healing would be when using them on pulled muscles, sprained ankles, or headaches.
-Pour a small amount of liniment on a clean cotton ball and rub over the affected area every 1-2 hours until relief if felt.
+Examples of using liniments for decreasing pain and inflammation and promoting healing would be when using them on pulled muscles, sprained ankles, or headaches.
+Pour a small amount of liniment on a clean cotton ball and rub over the affected area every 1-2 hours until relief is felt.

 How To Make An Herbal Liniment

-- Fill clean glass jar 1/3 full of herbs.
+- Fill a clean glass jar 1/3 full of herbs.

-- Pour rubbing alcohol (70%) over herbs filling jar up 1 inch from the top.
+- Pour a high-proof alcohol (70% ABV) over herbs, filling the jar up 1 inch from the top.

-- After 7 days strain herbs from alcohol.
-Bottle, label, and store.
+- After 7 days, strain herbs from alcohol.
+Compost the used plant material, and bottle, label, and store for 3-5 years.

 Love your knowledge and so glad you share it.
 I’m an advocate on doing everything you can yourself.
 You have helped me understand a lot more than I did.
 Thank you.